-This course uses a bio-psycho-social and systemic model to examine the history and use of psychopharmacology for the treatment of mental disorders and includes the study of neurobiology and mechanisms of action of the major psychotropic drugs.
+This course uses a bio-psycho-social-spiritual and systemic model to examine the history and use of psychopharmacology for the treatment of mental disorders and includes the study of neurobiology and mechanisms of action of the major psychotropic drugs.
 The role of gender, culture, age, and other contextual variables on the indications, recovery principles, and use of medication(s) and medication adherence is examined.
+Constructive interventions that integrate psychopharmacology and psychotherapy will be discussed based on the research.